-Dr. Liles previously collaborated on the FIBER Study, a study of a colorectal cancer (CRC) screening program in the KPNW health plan.
-She was also a principal investigator on the MY FIT Study, which compared two Fecal Immunochemical Test (FIT) protocols for detecting colorectal cancer and advanced adenomas.
-Dr. Liles has recently become a co-investigator in the Vaccine Safety Datalink, a collaborative endeavor among several large health plans that use Big Data to evaluate the safety of vaccines currently in use.
-She also is a site principal investigator for CLOVER, a randomized trial evaluating the effectiveness of a vaccine against Clostridium difficile.
+Dr. Liles previously collaborated on the FIBER study, analyzing a colorectal cancer (CRC) mailed fecal test screening program in the KPNW health plan.
+She was a principal investigator on the MY FIT Study, which compared two fecal immunochemical test (FIT) protocols for detecting colorectal cancer and advanced adenomas.
+She has worked directly with private start-up companies to evaluate novel methods for detecting early-stage colorectal cancer.
+Dr. Liles is a co-investigator in the Vaccine Safety Datalink, a collaborative endeavor among several large health plans that use big data to evaluate the safety of vaccines currently in use.
+She also has been a site principal investigator for CLOVER, a randomized trial evaluating the effectiveness of a vaccine against Clostridioides difficile.

-Since 2009, Dr. Liles has also served as a methodologist with the Kaiser Permanente National Guideline Program, working to create cancer screening, osteoporosis and diabetes guidelines for physicians in the different Kaiser Permanente regions.
+Since 2009, Dr. Liles has also served as a senior methodologist with the Kaiser Permanente National Guideline Program, working to create cancer screening, osteoporosis, and diabetes guidelines for physicians in the different Kaiser Permanente regions.
 This work involves reviewing the evidence for clinical practices and collaborating with large groups of stakeholders across Kaiser Permanente to reach decisions about the practices to emphasize.

 - Liles EG, Coronado D, Perrin N, Howell Harte A, Nungesser R, Quigley N, Potter NT, Weiss G, Koenig T, deVos T. Uptake of a colorectal cancer screening blood test is higher than of a fecal test offered in clinic: A randomized trial.
 Cancer Res Treatment Comm.
 2017; 10:27-31.